soates/Auto-Import/README.md

 > doubleQuotes - Use double quotes rather than single

+> semicolon - Use a semicolon at the end of import statements, defaults to true

 > spaceBetweenBraces - Difference between import {test} and import { test }

 > autoComplete - Adds found items to intellisense and automatically imports then